 6:00 - 8:30 p.m.

-This is a discussion-based course, designed specifically for first-term students, that poses a series of provocative questions which investigate the nature of urban places, including questions regarding race/class/culture, history and politics, planning and architecture, sustainability and environment, etc. Those questions will be asked through a sequence of reading/writing assignments and supplemented with regular experiential explorations of the city of Pittsburgh.
-We will consider the urban idea in its past, present, and future incarnations.
-Through individual and group research that combines the use of digital technology and physical interaction with our urban environment, we will develop and explore our interests and curiosities about cities.
-The result should be an opportunity to connect our academic community to the diverse communities around us and leave us understanding the city and our place within it in potentially novel and enlightening ways.
+What is a city?
+This course, designed specifically for Freshman, will explore the many possible answers to that and other questions that investigate the nature of urban places.
+We will consider the urban idea in its past, present, and future incarnations and take a look at urban issues related to ethnicity/class/culture, gentrification, urban planning and architecture, sustainability and environment, etc. Those questions will be asked through a series of experiential explorations of the city of Pittsburgh and coupled with related reading/writing assignments.
+Through individual and group research/collaboration, we’ll explore and develop our interests in cities, using this course as an opportunity to connect our academic community to the diverse communities around us and understand our city and others in potentially novel and enlightening ways.

 6:00 - 8:30 p.m.